 Adopt the 80/20 rule of 80% of your food being healthy and 20% whatever you want.
-If you need ideas on getting started there are tons of healthy recipes on Pinterest or you can get healthy meals and snacks delivered to your door from companies like: NatureBox – Join for only $5 a month and get access to hundreds of healthy snacks!
+If you need ideas on getting started there are tons of healthy recipes on Pinterest, there’s plenty to chose from there!

 And, for those like me, if you drink diet drinks, you are still drinking something that offers no benefits to your body.
 Some studies have shown diet drinks actually slow down your ability to lose or maintain weight.

 Giving up sodas can be really hard to do.
 If that’s the case for you, slowly reduce the amount you drink each day, replacing them with water.
 Water hydrates the body better than any anything.
 If you don’t like plain water, try water infused with fruit or sparkling water.

 I’m trying these steps myself.
 Although I miss the taste of cola drinks, I’m slowly getting used to drinking sparkling waters and purified water.
 I hope to get to the point where I don’t miss these kinds of drinks at all and just have one on occasion.